forestdb/forestdb.org/models/blame.md

       (mem
        (lambda (world interventions noise)

-         ;; "counterfactual-wrap" make a function f take as additional ;; (first) argument a name.
+         ;; "counterfactual-wrap" makes a function f take as additional ;; (first) argument a name.
 Before applying the function, we look ;; up this name in the given list of interventions.
 If an ;; intervention is given, there must also be a value in the